dandigangi/misc-code-things/expressions.md

 Continued matching on string for `:`, `0-9`, and optional comma `,`.
 The comma as optional is a trick way in valid JSON that there is no comma at the end.
 Captured as `$2`.

 Detailed explanation on [Regex101](https://regex101.com/r/RCkcPI/1)

+**Break the Solution**

+There is multiple cases that would break this and require updates.
+Numbers higher than 9, new characters other than dash, or the JSON is properly formatted vs minified introducing various whitespace and line breaks.